Craving some culinary wanderlust?

-Add four large eggs, 2 ½ cups of flour, 1 tablespoon of olive oil and 1 teaspoon of fine sea salt into a food processor – grab yours from House - and pulse for 10 seconds.
-Knead by hand for 1 – 2 minutes until your dough is smooth.
-Wrap in plastic wrap and allow to sit in room temperature for 30 minutes.
+Add four large eggs, 2 ½ cups of flour, 1 tablespoon of olive oil and 1 teaspoon of fine sea salt into a food processor – grab yours from JB Hi-Fi - and pulse for 10 seconds.
+Knead by hand for 1-2 minutes until your dough is smooth.
+Wrap in plastic wrap and allow to sit at room temperature for 30 minutes.

-When it comes to rolling out the pasta, you can do this by hand with a rolling pin or you can invest in a pasta maker and drying rack from David Jones.
+When it comes to rolling out the pasta, you can do this by hand with a rolling pin, or you can invest in a pasta maker and drying rack from Target.

-Taste the salty air of Tulum with pink grapefruit margarita
+Taste the salty air of Tulum with a pink grapefruit margarita

 Grapefruit is a magical fruit that works well in just about any cocktail.